Date Thesis Awarded

 Superconducting Radio Frequency (SRF) cavities play a fundamental role in particle accelerators.
 Efficient operation depends on expelling magnetic flux from the cavity, and any residual flux that remains trapped after cooling below the critical temperature can have a significant impact on performance.
 Experimental evidence suggests that material defects as well as cooling protocols can have a strong impact on subsequent performance.
 To better understand these phenomena, we use time-dependent Ginzburg-Landau theory implemented as finite-element simulations.
 We adapt the theory to allow spatial variation of material-specific parameters along with realistic temperature dependencies.
 We report on numerical experiments for different configurations of defects such as pinning sites and grain boundaries, finding that grain boundaries have a much larger effect than pinning sites on the ability of a superconductor to expel magnetic flux.
 We also report on numerical experiments where we investigated effects of cooling speeds on magnetic flux expulsion, observing qualitative changes which occur when we change a parameter which controls the time dynamics of our simulations.
 We discuss implications for SRF cavity design and operation as well as future research.

 Harbick, Aiden, "Computational Simulations of Temperature-Dependent Dynamics in Type II Superconductors Using a Material Specific Formulation of Ginzburg Landau Theory" (2020).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1455.

 Creative Commons License